AnalyticJeremy/Databricks_Starter_Project/README.md

 own [lakehouse](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/).
 This should familiarize you with basic concepts of the lakehouse and give you some practice using tools in Azure.

-For this project, we will be using the [NYC Taxi data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page). (explain and provide rationale)
+For this project, we will be using the [NYC Taxi data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+This is an open dataset provided by the New York City Taxi & Limousine.
+It contains a record of every taxi and ride-sharing ride taken in New York city since 2009.
+We often use this dataset in training activities because it has several nice features:
+   1. it's free
+   2. it's easy to understand because we all know what a taxi ride is
+   3. it's real-world data so it's not perfectly clean or standardized
+   4. it's a large dataset so we get experience working with many rows of data

-You will be building a simple version of the lakehouse architecture.
+This project guides you through the creation of a simple version of the lakehouse architecture.
 This includes creating bronze, silver, and gold layers so you will want to be sure you are familiar with the [Databricks medallion architecture](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion) to understand what these terms mean.

 ## Step 0 - Set Up Your Environment